onlyhavecans/silicon-dawn-golang/README.md

 ### Docker

+I publish the docker container at `skwrl/silicon-dawn`.
+It is fully self-contained and uses port 3200 internally.

 1. Install docker however you choose
 1. copy the `docker-compose.yml` from this repo
 1. Change the port settings as desired